 Recognizing the Symptoms of Traumatic Brain Injuries

-One reason that traumatic brain injuries may not always be diagnosed as such is because people are not aware of how to recognize the symptoms.
+One reason that traumatic brain injuries may not always be diagnosed as such is that people are not aware of how to recognize the symptoms.
 By recognizing the symptoms of a traumatic brain injury, you can ensure that you or your loved one is treated as quickly as possible and that you pursue any compensation owed to you through a personal injury claim.
 Having said that, the symptoms can vary from person to person and depending on the severity of the injury.
-There are mild traumatic brain injuries that may cause nothing more than short term unconsciousness or confusion.
-Then, there are more severe traumatic brain injuries that cause longer term unconsciousness or even amnesia.
-There are also a range of symptoms that fall between these two extremes.
+There are mild traumatic brain injuries that may cause nothing more than short-term unconsciousness or confusion.
+Then, there are more severe traumatic brain injuries that cause longer-term unconsciousness or even amnesia.
+There is also a range of symptoms that fall between these two extremes.

 Any time someone has injured their head in any way, they should be closely monitored for a few weeks, because some symptoms may not appear immediately.
 They should also seek a full medical evaluation, because it is better to be safe than sorry, and there are some symptoms that might be more readily noticed by a physician.
 The person may require diagnostic testing and treatment for their injury.

 Traumatic Brain Injury Symptoms Based on Injury Severity